 - Drive the beautiful sea to sky highway from Vancouver to Whistler.

-- Wander the streets of Victoria, BC’s Capital.
+- Wander the streets of Victoria, BC’s Capital or take a day trip to Victoria from Vancouver

 - Take a camping trip on the Gulf Islands.